Vitulli/stock-analysis/README.md

 ## Summary
 ##### As can be seen from the data sets above refactoring the code made a tremendous difference in the amount of run time for the script and while this may seem unimportant if the data set is expanded for more years or companies the run time could become quite large.
 This is also significant because the timer in my original code is only set to run during the analysis loop whereas the timer counts the entire code set for the refactored version.

-##### The refactored code demonstrates roughly a 10 times improvement over the original script for 2017 and 2018.
+##### The refactored code demonstrates roughly a 6.5 to 8.5 times improvement over the original script for 2017 and 2018.
 Again, if this code is run to a larger scale this will become important.

-#####  To address the time savings the fundamental difference between these two pieces of code is the way it loops through the data set.
+#####  To address the time savings the fundamental difference between these two pieces of code is the way it loops through the dataset, writes to excel, and formats.
 In the first script, the code loops through the entire dataset looking for a predetermined sticker symbol and acts on the codes instructions during the loop.
-The number of iterations through the dataset is solely dependent on the number of company’s ticker symbols that are being sought.
+The script then writes to excel cells, for that ticker symbol, individually or one by one.

-##### The refactored counters this method by stopping at each row and comparing it to the array and acting on the instructions if a symbol match is found.
-In this manner the code spends more time at each row conducting operations but only loops once through the dataset.
+##### The refactored counters this method by looping throught the dataset and storing the requested values in array.
+The biggest difference is not writing values to excel until the end of the code and looping through the stored values in their respective arrays.
+It seems that writing to cell is the biggest time expenditure in the program and leaving this procedure to the end creates huge time cycle time savings.

 ##### One last point of observation about these tools is that they both depend on a clean dataset to operate.
 The tool is dependent on the sticker symbols being grouped together and in order.
 Therefore, this code will only operate on a well managed dataset.